bigbite/interactivity-api-tutorial/readme.md

 - Save the page
 - View the post / page and click the toggle

-You should see the toggle animate, so in this simple example you have some basic functionality that toggles the class on an element basedd on the value of some global state.
+Now when you view the created post/page and click the toggle, you should see the toggle animate.
+In this simple example, you’ve built some basic functionality that toggles the class on an element based on the value of some global state.

 Preview of what we're building: [Demo](http://bigbite.im/i/jgh0yT)

-### Step 5 - Create Notification block
+### Step 6 - Create Notification block

-We're now going to add another block to our project that will also use the global state.
-For the sake of this tutoiral we're going to create a basic 'notification' block that will change it's styles depending on the global state.
-It will also toggle it's own state when clicked
+We’re now going to add another block to our project that will also use the global state.
+For the sake of this tutorial, we’re going to create a basic ‘notification’ block that will change its styles depending on the global state.
+It will also toggle its own state when clicked.

 Firstly add the block: